ecemcam/Data-Cleaning-/README.md

-# Data-Cleaning Project with Postgrsql.
+# Data-Cleaning Project with Postgresql.
 In this project I cleaned and analyzed the dataset of total layoffs of the Companies.